anjana-codes/datafun-06-eda/README.md

  May 30,2024

 ## Overview
-Project 6 is an opportunity to create own custom exploratory data analysis (EDA) project using GitHub, Git, Jupyter, pandas, Seaborn and other popular data analytics tools.
+Project 6 is an opportunity to create my own custom exploratory data analysis (EDA) project using GitHub, Git, Jupyter, pandas, Seaborn, and other popular data analytics tools.

 ## Objectives
-Perform and publish a custom EDA project to demnostrate skills with Jupyter, pandas, Seaborn and popular tools for data analytics.
+Perform and publish a custom EDA project to demonstrate skills with Jupyter, pandas, Seaborn, and popular tools for data analytics.
 The notebook should tell a data story and visually present findings in a clear and engaging manner.

 ## Create GitHub Repository
 ```